natalieagus/50005/docs/Problem Set/02-os-services-design-structure.md

 Under the hood, the API triggers a software interrupt or trap instruction that switches the CPU from user mode to kernel mode, allowing the kernel to safely perform the requested operation before returning control.

 {:.highlight}
-Understanding this interface is critical, especially in cases where responsiveness and efficient resource handling are essential—such as in a logging program that waits for user input.
+Understanding this interface is critical, especially in cases where responsiveness and efficient resource handling are essential, such as in a logging program that waits for user input.

 ### Scenario
 You wrote a simple C application to log user activities in real-time.
 It reads user inputs from the terminal and records the input along with timestamps into a log file.
 However, you notice the application hangs whenever users stop providing input for extended periods.